-I use one for my bread making supplies, another for pet food and treats, another as a potato bin.
+I use one for my bread-making supplies, another for pet food and treats, and another as a potato bin.
 These are right there in my living room but no one is the wiser.

 11. Storage Behind the Books on Your Bookshelf

 If you happen to collect books, think about pulling the books out toward the edge of the shelf and storing food behind the books.